-I could hardly be bothered to return the motorcycle greeting as I encountered them coming the other way on the roads.
-In America that involves saluting with your left arm outstretched and pointing at the floor, as opposed to a nonchalant sideways nod that we Brits give.
+As I rode along I must have encountered thousands of other motorcycles.
+In America bikers passing each other in different directions greet each other by saluting with their left arm outstretched and pointing at the floor, as opposed to a nonchalant sideways nod that we Brits give.

-‘Awww Wight Turkish?’, I greeted them all as I sauntered to the bar.
-No idea why… thought it was amusing at the time.
-They collectively sort of nodded and grunted something and got on with what they were doing.
-Hardly surprising, as by that time near the end of the trip I was covered in red dust, smelled vile, had shaven my head, grown a grey beard, had evil patchy sunburn, and blood shot red eyes.
+I greeted them all as I entered and they collectively sort of nodded and grunted something and got on with what they were doing.
+By that time near the end of the trip I was covered in red dust, smelled vile, had shaven my head, grown a grey beard, had evil patchy sunburn, and blood shot red eyes.
 I decided not to provoke them by asking for “A Flock of Seagulls” or the “Pet Shop Boys” on the jukebox.

 I rode around for a while and looked for camping sites, but all I found were truly awful RV parks with all the charm and attraction of some sort of Soviet gulag concentration camp.
 And very expensive.
 Like the RV parks from the alien comedy “Paul”.

-I met a very friendly bunch of yokels who fed me with a huge pork rib sandwich (I was indeed quite hungry), bought me some beers, made conversation that was largely making excuses for Donald Trump, and directed me to a nearby campsite, warning me to go very slowly and carefully at night because of elks and deer leaping into the road, and reinforced this warning with some graphic horror stories of destructive encounters between wildlife and vehicles over the years.
+I met a very friendly bunch of people and was fed with a huge pork rib sandwich (I was indeed quite hungry), bought me some beers, made conversation that was largely making excuses for Donald Trump, and directed me to a nearby campsite, warning me to go very slowly and carefully at night because of elks and deer leaping into the road, and reinforced this warning with some graphic horror stories of destructive encounters between wildlife and vehicles over the years.

 An enjoyable, relaxing, and quintessentially American evening after a very long journey.
 Good fun.
 Good people.

 I took the risk of a close encounter of the elk-Honda kind and eventually camped up just off the road in the dark and woke up and packed up while it was still dark… and bitterly cold.
 My tent and ground sheet were covered in ice, and my water bottles frozen solid.

-I had ummed and aahed about bringing my huge North Face expedition sleeping bag that we used when Fanny and I were camping high up in the Himalayas in Tibet a few years previously.
-A top of the range sleeping bag, rather bulky, but not that heavy, and with some effort can be squeezed into a compression bag.
+I had ummed and aahed about bringing my huge North Face expedition sleeping bag that we used when Fanny and I rode across China and camped high up in the Himalayas in Tibet a few years previously.
+A top of the range sleeping bag, rather bulky, but not that heavy, and with some effort can be squeezed quite tight into a compression bag.

-A very good decision as it turned out because in the weeks ahead the nights would be pretty cold in both the deserts of Utah and up in the 10,000 foot plus mountains of Colorado.
+Bringing it was a very good decision as it turned out because in the weeks ahead the nights would be pretty darned cold in both the deserts of Utah and up high in the 10,000 foot plus mountains of Colorado.

 I also had a North Face tent and a top of the range ThermaRest sleeping mat that is actually more comfortable than a bed.
 I have to say I slept brilliantly the whole trip.

 Very early the next morning I got up, made coffee, had some porridge and was off riding again before the sun came up.
-In the coming weeks I would just camp where ever I could, preferably in a wood next to a stream, or creek as Americans call them.
+I love camping and in the coming weeks I would just set up camp where ever I could, preferably in a wood next to a stream, or creek as Americans call them.

-I rode high up along mountain passes, next to numerous stretches of high altitude lakes and reservoirs which were full of speed boats, kayaks, water skiers and other recreational activities.
-The hillsides were ablaze with autumn colours.
+Throughout the morning I rode high up along mountain passes, next to numerous stretches of high altitude lakes and reservoirs which were full of speed boats, kayaks, water skiers and other recreational activities.
+The hillsides were ablaze with the colours of Fall.
 All very pretty.

-I arrived in Park City spot on noon as planned and checked into the rather ghastly Hilton Hotel where I was to meet John.
+I arrived in Park City at noon as planned and checked into the rather ghastly Hilton Hotel where I was to meet John.
 The reception staff were a bit snobby, and the rooms were characterless and rather gloomy.
 Not my thing at all, but hey.

 John had already booked a twin room for us to share so that we could get a good night’s rest before we started the BDR ride the next day.
-I made the mistake of turning on the television and was immediately reminded that American TV is awful.
+Whilst killing time I made the mistake of turning on the television and was immediately reminded that American TV is awful.
 Mostly commercials, nothing to watch, gravitating to the lowest denominator, and painfully annoying.
-Click.

-It wasn’t long before John arrived on his Yamaha a few hours later having crossed the Bonneville Salt Flats from his home in Walnut Creek, some 900 miles away.
+It wasn’t long before John arrived on his Yamaha having crossed the Bonneville Salt Flats from his home in Walnut Creek, some 900 miles away.
 A long old ride indeed.

-I had known John for a few years and we first met when I was employed by his company to investigate a nasty kidnapping and murder case at one of his company’s factories in Malaysia.
-Suffice to say, confidentiality precludes saying any more, but we discovered we shared the same interest in motorcycling.
 John maintains a collection of various types of motorcycle and pedal bikes which he is very competent and experienced at riding, from touring, trail, dirt to track.
-I guess you would describe him as a successful and wealthy American, with a very comfortable lifestyle…and lot’s of toys.
+I guess you would describe him as a successful and wealthy American, with a very comfortable lifestyle…and lot’s of man toys.